Dog Tax War: The role of religion

 Other grievances held by this group included seasonal restrictions on the hunting of native birds, the land tax (on land held under Crown grant within five miles of a public road), the wheel tax (on vehicles with certain tyre widths).

 It was during a Te Huihui meeting that Hone Toia prophesied that "if dogs were to be taxed, men would be next".

-Europeans on the other hand, regarded Hone Toia as an imposter, and others associated him with the Hau Hau movement.
-This was a vehemently anti-Pākehā cult that had developed in the 1860s and spread throughout the North Island, and had been heavily involved in the later major conflicts, such as the Second Taranaki War.
+Some Europeans regarded Hone Toia as an imposter, while others associated him with the Hau Hau movement.
+This was a religion that had developed in the 1860s and spread throughout the North Island, and had been heavily involved in the later major conflicts, such as the Second Taranaki War.

 Enforcement

 In June 1897, Henry Menzies was put in charge of dog registrations by the Hokianga County Council, for which he received only the commission of one shilling for each dog collar sold.
 In 1898 he served 40 summons at Pukemiro pa (Hone Toia's village in Hauturu), where Menzies was rumoured to have said, that if the people refused to pay they would be sent to an ice-bound country where their bones would crack from the cold, (probably referring to the prisons of the lower South Island).

 This suitably terrified the people of Te Huihuinga, some choosing to sleep in the bush out of fear of being arrested.
 Hone Toia intervened successfully achieving an adjournment to the summons, he then set up a meeting at Pukemiro on 28 April, inviting Seon, Constable Alexander McGilp, Menzies and others.